 A Dose of Truth: COVID-19 Vaccine Myths: What Orange County Residents Need to Know

-As doses of the COVID-19 vaccine become more available, they bring the promise of global relief from the pandemic.
+The COVID-19 vaccine brings the promise of global relief from the pandemic.
 Unfortunately, there has been a lot of misinformation surrounding the vaccine and its development.

 Here are some myths and correlating facts about the vaccine: